PatchWorkCreations/Maria_Gregory/WEBSITE_COPYRIGHT_CONTENT.md

 **1. Founders & CEOs**
 You're carrying the weight of a vision, a team, and a future — often in silence.

-*Question for you: Where do you actually lay that weight down, if at all?*
+*Where do you actually lay that weight down, if at all?*

 **2. Coaches, Therapists & Healers**
 You hold space for everyone else's emotions and rarely have a grounded space for your own.

-*Question for you: When was the last time you were the one being fully witnessed instead of holding the space?*
+*When was the last time you were the one being fully witnessed instead of holding the space?*

 **3. Educators & Trainers**
 You shape minds, rooms, and cultures — and sometimes forget you're allowed to be a student too.

-*Question for you: Where in your life do you still long to learn and be guided?*
+*Where in your life do you still long to learn and be guided?*

 **4. Faith & Community Leaders**
 You serve people in their most vulnerable moments and often feel like you need to stay "strong" no matter what.

-*Question for you: What parts of you never get to be tender, tired, or unsure?*
+*What parts of you never get to be tender, tired, or unsure?*

 **5. High-Responsibility Professionals**
 You make decisions that affect lives, teams, or systems — and you can't just "turn it off" when the workday ends.

-*Question for you: What do you wish you could say out loud about the pressure you're under?*
+*What do you wish you could say out loud about the pressure you're under?*

 **6. Mentors & Role Models of All Kinds**
 If people look to you for strength, this space was created with you in mind.

-*Question for you: What would it feel like to have someone in your corner the way you are in everyone else's?*
+*What would it feel like to have someone in your corner the way you are in everyone else's?*

 ---